 UNIX® systems include a preference to apply antialiasing: Use antialiasing to smooth desktop fonts.
 Select this preference for a smoother desktop appearance.
 You must restart MATLAB for the preference to take effect.
 This option is not provided on Microsoft® Windows® or Apple Macintosh platforms, because MATLAB follows the operating system’s font settings on these platforms.

-To adjust the font size in the Help browser or MATLAB web browser, right-click the page and select Zoom In or Zoom Out.
+To adjust the font size in the Help browser or MATLAB web browser, use the Ctrl + Plus and Ctrl + Minus keyboard shortcuts.
 You cannot change the font type or style.